 Working in a small firm as a graduate can give you a more rounded understanding of business as a whole, or just a different perspective.
 You might have a more diverse to-do list rather than focusing on one specific area of the business.
 Meanwhile, staying loyal to a major firm can be incredibly lucrative if you make it to the upper echelons.

 Variety - as they say - is the spice of life.
-If you are inclined to agree, you might be suited to joining a consultancy that works across a range of sectors or functions.
+If you are inclined to agree, you might be suited to joining a consultancy business that works across a range of sectors or functions.
 This is also a good option if you are at the start of your career and are yet to discover your specialism.

 You could also pick a firm that focuses on a certain vertical.
 It’s a good choice if you have a strong interest (and specialist knowledge) in a specific area.
 After all, you’re normally happiest in your job when you’re working on something you care about.

-Money isn’t everything, but it is important.
+Management consultancy can pay very well, but money isn’t everything, but it is important.
 Make sure you are comfortable with the salary that your chosen firm is offering you.
 And be sure to consider the full benefits package rather than the amount of money in your monthly paycheque.
 A few thoughtful employee perks can go a long way.

 The cut and thrust of a major firm can be thrilling for some.
 Others prefer the more relaxed and friendly environment that tends to be more common with small, boutique firms.
 Do you crave structure and a defined way of doing things?
 Or do you resist bureaucracy and pine for the chance to show off your entrepreneurial streak?
 Every firm has its own unique workplace culture.
 Try to get a feel for it before deciding where you would like to work.

 Is your spare time precious to you?
 Or are you happy to knuckle down and work hard for a couple of years to progress your career?
-Think about how long it would take you to commute to a specific firm, and ask about the opportunities for remote working and flexi-time.
+Think about how long it would take you to commute to a specific firm and ask about the opportunities for remote working and flexi-time.

 Choosing the right consultancy firm to work for may require both a bit of soul searching and some proper, time-consuming analysis.
 However, it’s worth it if you want to make a confident decision for your career, and a relatively small price to pay considering how important your working life is.